Anweshize/throwaway-01/README.md

 # throwaway-01
 Hello
 This is my introduction to github.
-I wish to learn effective.
+I wish to learn happily.